kaianes/DataStructure-Algorithms/assessment/README.md

 ### a) BST Insertion Trace

 > Insertion maintain the BST property by placing smaller keys to the left and larger keys to the right.
-For each insertion, we compare the key to be inserted with the current node's key and decide to go left or right until we find an appropriate null position.
+For each insertion, I have compared the key to be inserted with the current node's key and decide to go left or right until I finded an appropriate null position.

 | Step | Key Inserted | BST After Insertion                | Explanation                                                                 |
 |------|--------------|------------------------------------|-----------------------------------------------------------------------------|